Algebraic Surfaces in Positive Characteristic: Kodaira dimension zero

 \begin{Definition} The surface is called {\em hyperelliptic}, if $S\to\Alb(S)$ is an elliptic fibration, and {\em quasi-hyperelliptic} if this fibration is quasi-elliptic. \end{Definition}

 In both cases, there exists a second fibration $S\to\PP^1$, which is always elliptic.
-Finally, for every (quasi-)hyperelliptic surface $S$, there exists \begin{enumerate} \item an elliptic curve $E$, \item a curve $C$ of arithmetic genus one, which is smooth if $S$ is hyperelliptic, or rational with a cusp if $S$ is quasi-hyperelliptic \item a finite and flat group scheme $G$ (possibly non-reduced), together with embeddings $G\to\Aut(C)$ and $G\to\Aut(E)$, where $G$ acts by translations on $E$ \end{enumerate} Then $S$ can be described as
+Finally, for every (quasi-)hyperelliptic surface $S$, there exists \begin{enumerate} \item an elliptic curve $E$, \item a curve $C$ of arithmetic genus one, which is smooth if $S$ is hyperelliptic, or rational with a cusp if $S$ is quasi-hyperelliptic, and \item a finite and flat group scheme $G$ (possibly non-reduced), together with embeddings $G\to\Aut(C)$ and $G\to\Aut(E)$, where $G$ acts by translations on $E$, \end{enumerate} such that $S$ is isomorphic to

-the Albanese map arises as projection onto $E/G$ with fiber $C$ and the other fibration onto $C/G\iso\PP^1$ is elliptic with fiber $E$.
+The Albanese map arises as projection onto $E/G$ with fiber $C$, and the other fibration onto $C/G\iso\PP^1$ is elliptic with fiber $E$.

-It turns out that $G$ may contain infinitesimal subgroups.
-Even in the hyperelliptic case we obtain new cases since the automorphism groups of elliptic curves with $j=0$ in characteristic $2$ and $3$ is larger than in any other characteristic, see Section \ref{sec:Curves}.
+It turns out that $G$ may contain infinitesimal subgroups, which gives rise to new cases even for hyperelliptic surfaces.
+In any case, it turns out that $G$ is Abelian.
+This implies that the especially large and non-Abelian automorphism groups of elliptic curves with $j=0$ in characteristic $2$ and $3$ (see Section \ref{subsec:curves}) do {\em not} give rise to new classes.
 We refer to \cite{bm2} for the complete classification of hyperelliptic surfaces and to \cite{bm3} for the classification of quasi-hyperelliptic surfaces.

-An interesting feature in characteristic $2$ and $3$ is the possibility that $G$ acts trivially on $\omega_{E\times C}$, and thus the canonical sheaf on $S$ is trivial.
-In this case we get $p_g=1$, $h^{0,1}=2$ and the Picard scheme of $S$ is not reduced.
+An interesting feature in characteristic $2$ and $3$ is the possibility that $G$ acts trivially on $\omega_{E\times C}$, and thus, the canonical sheaf on $S$ is trivial.
+In this case, we find $p_g=1$, $h^{0,1}=2$, and the Picard scheme of $S$ is not reduced.